 13 Best Keto-Approved Thanksgiving Foods

-If you’re following the keto diet this Turkey Day, you don’t have to cheat to enjoy most of your favorite Thanksgiving foods.
-Many of them are completely keto-friendly, while most of the others require only simple changes.
+If you’re following the keto diet this Turkey Day, you can still enjoy many of your favorite Thanksgiving foods.
+Some of them are completely keto-friendly, while others require only simple changes.

 Turkey Day without turkey would be a sad holiday indeed.
 Great news for ketogenic (keto) dieters: Turkey is entirely keto-friendly.
 Spice rubs and marinades are also typically keto-friendly.
 Just avoid any that use sugar or flour.
-“If you reach for turkey, grab a leg instead of a breast, since dark meat is higher in fat,” recommends Lindsey Bristol, MS, RD, of Swanson Health.
-Check out the 10 unexpected health benefits of the keto diet.
+“If you reach for turkey, grab a leg instead of a breast, since dark meat is higher in fat,” recommends Lindsey Toth, RD, of Swanson Health.
+Check out the 10 things that happen to your body on the keto diet.

 While guests gather, keep them occupied with snacks and bites that happen to be keto-friendly, too.
 A charcuterie board, complete with meat, cheeses, olives, and pickles, is a great option for everyone.
 You can also pare down to a simple cheese board with crackers for them and vegetables for you.
 “A charcuterie board or cheese board with some crudités and dip are great choices for appetizers,” says Diane Sanfilippo, a certified nutrition consultant and author of the upcoming Keto Quick Start cookbook.
 “Stuffed mushrooms made with pesto and mozzarella instead of breading are a great choice as well.”